Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

 It's the difference.

-And and it's and it's it's not a hundred percent of the people, but it's almost a hundred percent of the people.
+And it's not 100% of the people, but it's almost 100% of the people.

-The press can deny it, they can pretend it doesn't exist, but the American people have eyes and ears and they see it.
+But the American people have eyes and ears and they see it.

-But the fact that they wanted it and they were so openly biased about it to me is alarming uh and the dishonesty behind it.
+But the fact that they wanted it and they were so openly biased about it to me is alarming and the dishonesty behind it.

-Um I asked both of you yesterday.
+I asked both of you yesterday.

-I I I I try to reach out to sources all over the place.
+I try to reach out to sources all over the place.

-I have Democratic sources, I have conservative sources, Republican sources, whatever.
+I have conservative sources, Republican sources, whatever.

 And I knew Jeff Bartos.

-Jeff, I knew you were in the quote war room, not a real war room for those people that have such uh sensibilities, but you were there, you know, doing on the ground in Pennsylvania yesterday, and I saw an answer to a question from you,
+Jeff, I knew you were in the, quote, war room, not a real war room for those people that have such sensibilities.

-and I saw the same answer to the question from Mark, and it was about the early vote was was so overwhelming in f in Pennsylvania for Donald Trump that for Kamala Harris to win, she was went into election day yesterday with a math problem, and that is that Republicans had so overwhelmed Democrats with their early voting and that they so underperformed.
+And it was about the early vote was so overwhelming in Pennsylvania for Donald Trump that for Kamala Harris to win, she went into Election Day yesterday with a math problem.

 For example, you know, they had a net gain of 400,000.

-That means they were up four hundred thousand votes.
+That means they were up 400,000 votes.

-That's a decline six to seven hundred thousand votes.
+That's a decline of 600 to 700,000 votes.

-And to make that up, they would need massive turnout in historically democratic areas like Philadelphia.
+And to make that up, they would need massive turnout in historically Democratic areas like Philadelphia.

 And you gave me an answer.

-You said, well, Temple University, 25,000 students, uh Lehigh University, 6,000 students, uh Penn State, 10,000 students.
+You said, well, Temple University, 25,000 students.

 And they fell hundreds of thousands short of what they would have needed to make up from the early voting advantage that Republicans had historically.

-I really found myself over the last two months following Mark uh on X and when he was doing television interviews for the reasons you just said.
+I really found myself over the last two months following Mark on X and when he was doing television interviews for the reasons you just said.

 So spot on.